-Adjudication is an integral part of Ontario's new prompt payment scheme, requiring parties to resolve payment disputes in "real time", keep cash flowing, and avoid expensive trials and arbitrations.
+Adjudication is an integral part of Ontario's prompt payment scheme.
+Parties can now resolve payment disputes in "real time", keep cash flowing, and avoid expensive trials and arbitrations.

 “Less working capital should be diverted into unproductive dispute resolution across the country, and Ontario's adjudication scheme is a solid step in that direction.”

 - Duncan Glaholt & Markus Rotterdam, 2017 -

 Duncan Glaholt has been at the forefront of the statutory adjudication initiative in Ontario since early 2004, and has spoken and written on statutory adjudication here in Canada, in the U.S., and in the U.K.